limbo666/DesktopFences/README.md

 -  **Fixed**: 🐛 Bug with lost context menu on fence customization and dead shortcut cleanup. https://github.com/limbo666/DesktopFences/issues/27
 -  **Added**: ✨🔎📣 Search pane to search and quick launnch shortcuts in all data fences. 🔥📝 Use hotkey ``CTRL+` ``
 - **Changed**: 🔩 Some code refactoring.

+  ## 2.5.3.137 Release 8
+- **Added: ☑️ Update checker engine
+- **Fixed: 🐛 Missing functions from drop icon restored.
+- **Added: ⚙️ Additional tweaks to automate icon extraction to desktop on fence deletion and icon removal from desktop on drop to fences
 ---

 ##  Summary